krodante/questionator/README.md

 - Add a randomizer button, so that you don't have to deal with the decision fatigue of choosing a question.
 - Allow users to create their own list of questions, along with roles for creating, editing, deleting, and marking questions as asked.
 - Analytics tracking to see which questions are commonly chosen with the randomizer, and which are skipped.

+Feel free to leave comments or submit a pull request on the finished code in the [github repo](https://github.com/krodante/questionator)!

+And if you're looking for an opportunity to solve complex problems with Elixir at a company with an incredible culture, [The RealReal is hiring](https://www.therealreal.com/careers#department-4053717002)!
+Come work with me and some fantastic Elixirists!

+# License

+MIT License

+Copyright (c) 2021 Kathy Rodante

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.